agentd00nut/css_scraper/README.md

 *-l* Will pull the "href=" value from anything matched by the selectors, but also the anchor text.
 Since the anchor text is grabbed it's not necessary to use a *-t* selector to get the text for links.

 *-u* The url to scrape from, multiple urls are not yet supported.
+Urls MUST contain "http://" or "https://".

+*-n* Specify a selector to use when finding the link for the next page to scrape.
+Will use the href value of whatever it selects.

+*--next_page_prefix* Use if the next page selectors href value isn't a full valid url.
+Urls MUST contain "http://" or "https://".

 *-r* Makes the output suitable for parsing by other commands.
 Generally you will want this flag off while verifying you are grabbing the right stuff and turn it on to get useable output.